-The objective of this class is to present a class of sheep in the most attractive manner, to give spectators a real opportunity to view classes of beauty with beauty and to improve the image of our Sheep Show.
-The class will also promote the wool industry by assembling and modeling a wool outfit.
+The objective of this class is to present a fitted sheep on a halter while wearing a wool garment, giving spectators the opportunity to view a style show that promotes the wool industry.
+This event showcases the beauty and versatility of wool clothing and gives entrants the opportunity to showcase their involvement in the sheep industry.
+The class promotes the wool industry by assembling and modeling a wool outfit.

-- A. Only Members who own and are exhibiting a market or breeding lamb may exhibit in the lead classes. - B. Sheep must be conditioned, fitted, and trained to show at halter. - C. The entrant will be judged on the mode of dress selected which must be appropriate, attractive, made of wool or wool blend material, and lend elegance to the class.

-Judging will be done as follows: - A narration of 75 words or less must be turned into the sheep lead committee no later than noon on Wednesday. - E. JUDGING STANDARDS - a.
-Entrant's costume, poise and appearance 50% - b.
-Control and presentation of the animal 30% - c.
+- A. Class is open to currently enrolled 4-H members, do not need to own the sheep if they get another 4-Her showing sheep to "sponsor" them. - Sheep must be conditioned, fitted, and trained to show at halter. - C. The entrant will be judged on the mode of dress selected which must be appropriate, attractive, made of wool or wool blend material, and lend elegance to the class. - D. A narration of 75 words or less must be turned no later than noon on Wednesday.
+Entrants must sign up and turn narration in at the information board located in the sheep barn. - E. JUDGING STANDARDS - a.
+Entrant's costume, poise and appearance 20% - b.
+Selection of wool outfit 40% - c.
+Control and presentation of the animal 20% - d.
 Standard judging procedure for the animal 20% - F. Any infraction of the above rules will automatically disqualify the contestant.